mr0developer/mr0developer/README.md

-## Hi there 👋
+## Hi there 👋 AsterDev Here.
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently a learner.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning backend development.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+-
+-
-- 💬 Ask me about ...
+- 💬 Ask me about Python, HTML, CSS, Javascript, Angular, Node.js, PHP.

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Sleep literally cleans your brain.
+During slumber, more cerebrospinal fluid flushes through the brain to wash away harmful proteins and toxins that build up during the day.
 -
 ## Where to find me
 <br>